Uconnect-Technologies/wertik-js/docs/v3/graphql.md

 - options includes ApolloServer options.
 - applyMiddlewareOptions includes options while integrating Apollo Server with express server with same port.
-- resolvers for defined schema in useGraphqlProps.typeDefs.
+- resolvers for defined schema in UseGraphqlProps.typeDefs.
 - typeDefs is your graphql schema.